No unilateral moves on Strait of Malacca, says Malaysia

 AI generated

+“We also hope for free passage, and I believe this is a shared commitment among many countries to create a shipping lane that is open, neutral and mutually supportive,” he said.

+“So, no… Indonesia is not in a position to do that,” he added, referring to the idea of charging ships for passage in the waterway.

-KUALA LUMPUR – Malaysia’s Foreign Minister Mohamad Hasan said no country can unilaterally determine access to the Strait of Malacca, in response to remarks by Indonesia’s finance minister that a toll could be charged on ships using the waterway.
+Indonesia’s finance minister had suggested a day earlier that a toll could be charged on ships using the waterway, after which Malaysia’s Foreign Minister Mohamad Hasan said no country can unilaterally determine access to the Strait of Malacca.

 Datuk Seri Mohamad said Malaysia, Singapore, Indonesia and Thailand shared a “watertight understanding” on the status of the 900km strait.